Python1320/arduino_touch_switch/readme.md

 Arduino Touch Switch
 ================

- - Hold hand close to foil, toggle a pin.
+A touch or near presence based light switch using low cost parts.
+Designed to work with an ATX power supply, but MOSFET adaptation should not be too difficult and would be more efficient likely.

+I don't have the required capacitors and the library can not compensate for the noise I am getting so I wrote this.

+### Parts
+ - Arduino Nano
- - Used for turning on/off ATX power supply for lighting
+ - ATX Power supply

-I could not find anything that would do noise filtering digitally so I wrote this as I don't have the required capacitors and microcontrollers are (relatively) cheap.
+ - Almost arbitrary length 12V led strip or a boost converter led light
+ - Wires and foil

+### Wiring
 ![Schema](/schema.png?raw=true "Schema")